csharp-tipos-nullables

 Nullable Types in C#

-Nullable types in C# are an extension of value types that allows them to hold the value null (in addition to their normal values).
-This is useful in scenarios where a value might be optional or not always available.
+Nullable types in C# are an extension of value types that allows them to contain the null value (in addition to their normal values).
+This is useful in scenarios where a value can be optional or is not always available.

-To address this limitation, nullable types are introduced, which allow value types to have the value null.
+To address this limitation, nullable types are introduced, which allow value types to have the null value.

 The syntax for declaring a nullable type is simple.
 For example,